AbstractGateway — Security guide¶

 - Vulnerability reporting policy: see ../SECURITY.md.

-By default, abstractgateway serve refuses to start if write endpoints are protected and no auth token is configured.
+By default, abstractgateway serve refuses to start if write endpoints are

 Evidence: startup self-check in src/abstractgateway/cli.py (load_gateway_auth_policy_from_env).

-Recommended dev setup:
+Recommended browser-console/browser-app setup:

 Authorization: Bearer <token>